aaw-team/fe_cookies/README.md

 ## Building CSS and JavaScript

-All CSS and JavaScript files inside the *Resources/Public/* folder are generated with the [gulp] toolkit.
-All raw and uncompressed files are located inside *Resources/Private/Gulp/*.
-To edit or rebuild said files you have to install [npm].
+All CSS and JavaScript files in the *Resources/Public* folder are generated with the [gulp](https://gulpjs.com/) toolkit.
+The source files are located in *Resources/Private/Gulp/src*.
+To edit or rebuild said files you have to install [npm](https://www.npmjs.com/).

 To install all required packages for the build process run `npm install` inside the *Resources/Private/Gulp/* folder.